DFKI-NLP/weak-supervision-rlhf/README.md

-# Language Modeling with Reinforcement Learning with Weak Supervision
+# Language Modeling with Reinforcement Learning from Human Feedback with Weak Supervision

-This repository contains the code and data for the **Bachelor Thesis** titled **"Language Modeling with Reinforcement Learning with Weak Supervision"**, written at TU Berlin and Deutsches Forschungszentrum für Künstliche Intelligenz (DFKI).
+This repository contains the code and data for the **Bachelor Thesis** titled **"Language Modeling with Reinforcement Learning from Human Feedback with Weak Supervision"**, written at TU Berlin and Deutsches Forschungszentrum für Künstliche Intelligenz (DFKI).

 ## Abstract